nimsandu/spicetify-bloom/README.md

 You may also install the theme from the Spicetify Marketplace.
 Simply install [spicetify-marketplace](https://github.com/spicetify/spicetify-marketplace) by following it's installation instructions.
-Look for `spicetify-bloom`, and install it.
+Look for `Bloom` theme and install it.

 ## Important